Sarah the Editor

 • A style sheet that includes every character in your work with brief physical and personality/plot descriptions to ensure worldbuilding and characters are consistent

-• Two-to-three week turnaround
+• Three-week turnaround

 Grammarly has a great breakdown on what different types of editing entail: